Labernator/Mordheim/kai/kai-orks_mostly_epic_and_goblins.md

 All happend during this oscure period of their ramble was that Waggle figgured out that Gazbag self-evidently appear as a catalyst for the Waaagh! he can use to reenforce his powers.

 Til they met the brothers of yawn - a covey of war zesty nights goblins - four of them to be strictly correct.
+Their names are Higgz / Snotz / Roddz the three spearmen and Gurnch the vicious swordfighter.
+Swords...
+Grumlock looked at the two enormous small human bread knive sizes chaser in his hand and on the top of their spears and started to grin.
+He didn't know that toothpicks are used in combat.

 Lorn - cause they lost their warband - and with a crank mood they mooched around a tavern they were not allowed to enter.
 All they wanted was to get drunk becaus of ther lost pack and to sing about ther past combat.
 A very musically group, aren't they?